Previous Top

 Fields Vehicle_Id, Truck_Type, Name, GUID_Data are copied into the corresponding items.

-Fields Adventurous_Route_Mode, ENV_Data, Calc_Method, Max_Vehicle_Speed, Traction, Width, Width_Metric are needed to compute the hash
+Fields Truck_Type, Adventurous_Route_Mode, Environmental, Calc_Method, Max_Vehicle_Speed, Traction, Width, Width_Metric, Road_Legality are needed to compute the hash.

 Results: